New app to support the reporting of hate crime across the Thames Valley

 Anthony Stansfeld, Police and Crime Commissioner said ‘If we are to effectively tackle hate crime we must help communities and individuals understand what hate crime is and encourage victims and witnesses to report it.

 “This app will greatly assist in reaching out to those at risk and allowing victims to report hate crime 24/7 and wherever they are.

 “I am pleased that I have been able to support the Hate Crime Network in developing this app and I hope it will help those who may feel uncomfortable speaking to someone directly, to come forward to report and get support.”

-The app ‘TVHCNetwork’ is available to download to Apple, HTML and Android phones.
+The app ‘TVHCNetwork’ is available to download to Apple phones and HTML.